Let INTO put you on the path to success in the US

 Did you know that the USA has welcomed over one million international students?

-We talked to some of the students who are on their way to successfully earning a university degree in the US, and found out how they adjusted to living and studying in a foreign land (hint: don’t miss orientation…).
+We talked to some of the students who are on their way to successfully earn a university degree in the US, and found out how they adjusted to living and studying in a foreign land (hint: don’t miss orientation…).

 When I first came here, I experienced culture shock.
 But the people here are so optimistic, they helped me overcome all the difficulties.”